 Highlight the Importance of Movement for Enjoyment

 Offer programs that encourage movement for enjoyment.
-Instead of focusing on running a specific distance or maintaining the same weight throughout the holiday season, encourage student health by highlighting the importance of simply moving their bodies.
+Don’t focus on running a specific distance or maintaining the same weight throughout the holiday season.
+Instead, encourage student health by highlighting the importance of simply moving their bodies.

 One way of going about this is to provide simple tips to move the body, such as: